dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 There are many command-line options to the `dafny` tool.
 The most current documentation of the options is within the tool itself, using the `/?` or `/help` option.
-Here we give an expanded description of the most important options.

 Remember that options can be stated with either a leading `/` or a leading `-`.